WingLim/kea-dhcp4/README.md

 Docker image for kea-dhcp4 with amd64, arm64 and arm32v7.

-**NOTICE: For building image with arm architecture, I use alpine:edge as base image, it will turn to release version when it includes kea-dhcp package.**
+**NOTICE: For building image with arm architecture, I use alpine:edge as base image, this image will use release version when alpine includes kea-dhcp packages.**

 ## Usage